 Afterward, Cobain retreated to the basement with Nirvana touring guitarist Pat Smear to make music.
 Love flew to L.A. in hopes that Cobain would join her so they could go to rehab together.

 But that intervention would be the last time that Love and many of Kurt Cobain’s closest friends ever saw him.

 The night of the intervention, Kurt Cobain went back to his dealer’s apartment, desperate for answers to two tragic questions: “Where are my friends when I need them?
 Why are my friends against me?”

 Love later said she regretted leaving the intervention as she did and that her stern approach was a mistake.

-“That ’80s tough-love bullshit — it doesn’t work,” she said during a memorial vigil two weeks after his death.
+“That ’80s tough-love bullshit — it doesn’t work,” she said during a memorial vigil two weeks after Kurt Cobain’s death.

 On March 29, after another near-fatal overdose, Cobain agreed to let Novoselic drive him to the airport so that he could enter rehab in California.
 But the two only got into a fistfight at the main terminal as an ultimately resistant Cobain fled.